helmwave/helmwave/README.md

 #### helmwave.dev/fail-mode

-Defines how werf will handle a resource failure condition which occured after failures threshold has been reached for the resource during deploy process:
+Defines how helmwave will handle a resource failure condition which occured after failures threshold has been reached for the resource during deploy process:

 - `FailWholeDeployProcessImmediately` (default) — the entire deploy process will fail with an error if an error occurs for some resource.
 - `HopeUntilEndOfDeployProcess` — when an error occurred for the resource, set this resource into the “hope” mode, and continue tracking other resources.
 If all remained resources are ready or in the “hope” mode, transit the resource back to “normal” and fail the whole deploy process if an error for this resource occurs once again.